jbblackett/python-dingdongs/memes/README.md

 # Memes
 Written in Python 2
-Os in buzz.txt have been replaced with Cs
++Os in buzz.txt have been replaced with Cs